 (You can read how in my article Personal Budgeting Tips for Moms.)

 You may find there are areas you can cut back on or things you can eliminate.
 (Cable, extra car, cell phone plans.)

 6. Divvy up remaining money into savings, spending, etc.

-This is where I use my envelopes.
-When I planned my wedding, I had a very easy but extensive budget since I was paying for my wedding and paying for college at the same time.
-I took envelopes and designated them for various expenditures (invitations, favors, dress, etc.).
-I wrote the name of the expense on the envelope and how much I designated for it.
+Basically, I took envelopes and designated them for various expenditures (invitations, favors, dress, etc.).
+I wrote the name of each expense on a separate envelope and how much I designated for that expense.
 Once I bought said items, if there was anything left over, I added it to one of the other envelopes.

 This created a snowball effect and a good chunk of “extra” money I could use elsewhere as needs arose.
 This was a nice system for me because I handled the money myself, saw where everything went, and enjoyed seeing how much I had leftover due to my savings strategies.

 If you like the envelope system but prefer not to deal with cash, Mvelopes has been a great program for both my husband and I. It uses the same system but it’s digital which allows me to keep my budget with me wherever I go.
 Which is very convenient!

 7. If you get paid bi-weekly or weekly

 You can budget your paychecks one of two ways: